BankNatchapol/PySpark-Airport-Data/README.md

 <!-- SUBMITTING -->
 ## Submitting
-run this command to submit airport data and get output in out folder.
+ run this command to submit airport data and get output in out folder.<br>
+To get all airports in Thailand.
 > spark-submit AirportsInThailand.py

+To get all airports that latitude > 40.
+> spark-submit AirportsByLatitude.py

 <!-- CONTACT -->
 ## Contact